University of Technology Sydney

 Teaching and learning strategies

-This subject is delivered face-to-face in two blocks.
-Students’ learning experiences include attending classes, self-directed reading, participating class discussion, conducting quizzes on Canvas, and completing assessments.
+This subject is delivered face-to-face in two blocks separated by a one-day workshop.
+Students’ learning experiences include attending classes, participating in class discussions, conducting quizzes on Canvas, and completing assessments.

-Block one focuses on the basic financial and valuation concepts, feasibility decision and modelling skills.
-Students will be developed an understanding of time value of money, project returns, and valuation related terminology.
-The learnt knowledge will assist students to learn DCF modelling techniques with step-by-step approach using excel software.
+Block one focuses on the basic financial and valuation concepts, feasibility decisions, and modeling skills.
+Students will develop an understanding of the time value of money, project returns, and valuation-related terminology.
+The learned knowledge will assist students in learning DCF modeling techniques with a step-by-step approach using Excel software.

-The second block focuses on feasibility application.
-Students apply the learnt knowledge and modelling skills from the first block to different types of asset classes such as income-producing and development projects, as well as analyse the factors that impact on feasibility results.
+The second block focuses on the feasibility application.
+Students apply the learned knowledge and modeling skills from the first block to different types of asset classes such as income-producing and development projects, as well as analyse the factors that impact feasibility results.

 Students are also facilitated to develop creative and critical thinking skills.
-Students will complete a milestone assessment tasks during learning of this subject for developing academic and professional language and communication skills.
+Students will complete a milestone assessment task while learning this subject to develop academic and professional language and communication skills.

 Content (topics)